-(a) earlier termination or expiry in accordance with the provisions of this Agreement;
+(a) earlier termination or expiry in accordance with the provisions of this Agreement; or

-3.3 Inability to provide Services: If, at any time during the Term, the Service Provider is unable or is likely to become unable, for whatever reason, to provide any or all of the Services, the Service Provider must immediately notify the Client of that fact.
+3.3 Inability to provide Services: If, at any time during the Term, the Service Provider is unable or is likely to become unable, for whatever reason, to provide any or all the Services, the Service Provider must immediately notify the Client of that fact.

 3.4 Completion of Services: The Client shall grant the Service Provider a reasonable extension of time to complete the Services where completion of any part of the Services is delayed by matters beyond the control of the Service Provider and/or the Client has requested Additional Services.
 Service Provider must do all things necessary to resume the services and to mitigate the delay.

 3.6 Access to Information: The Client shall provide and accommodate, at its cost, any request for data and information reasonably made by the Service Provider necessary for the performance of the Services.